 This section outlines the design of the database management system (DBMS) and non-DBMS files associated with the system.
 For networks, detail the distribution of data and identify any changes to the logical data model that may occur due to software or hardware requirements.

 Note: Provide a data dictionary appendix showing data element name, type, length, source, validation rules, maintenance, data stores, outputs, aliases, and description.

+TBD:

+At this time assumptions are:

+SDR Data will be pulled directly from the SDR server/databases via a SQL connection and querying of the data

+VBA data will pulled from SQL tables located at Corporate Data Warehouse (CDW) via a SQL connection and querying of the data

+VISTA data will be accesed and imported through either currently exiting and/or custom RPC calls, or FMQL.

+It is possible that some data sources may be interfaced by other means such Web Service calls or file formats such as FLAT files.

 DBMS Files